 ISETAN Card

-Isetan's prepaid credit card is a convenient option for in-store customers who want to control their spending.
+The prepaid credit card from Isetan is a convenient option for customers who frequent the store and want to control their spending.
 The card can be used at all Isetan stores across the country, as well as at affiliated and partner stores.

 The initial cost of the card is ¥1,000, and a monthly maintenance fee of ¥100 is charged after the first month of use.
 Users can recharge their cards at any Isetan store or online.

-Isetan is known for offering a high-quality and luxurious shopping experience.
-The store is frequented by customers looking for high quality brands and exclusive products.
+Isetan is known for offering a luxurious and high-quality shopping experience.
+The store is frequented by customers looking for high-quality brands and exclusive products.

 Gift Cards and Amazon

-Large online retail stores such as Amazon offer prepaid cards and also the famous Gift Cards that work in the same way, but can be purchased as a gift and their function is generally for online use.
+Large online retail stores like Amazon offer prepaid cards and also the famous Gift Cards that work the same way, but can be purchased as gifts and their function is generally for online use.

 There are many stores that have their own gift card and can be used both physically and online.
-Gift Card is widely used in games, web services and also as a balance to spend in specific stores.
+The Gift Card is widely used in games, web services, and also as a balance to spend in specific stores.

 There is not much difference between using a Gift Card and paying in cash.
-The advantages are in getting some promotion with a discount or paying in installments with the gift card.
+The advantages lie in getting some promotion with a discount or splitting the gift card payment.

-Wondering where to create these Prepaid cards online?
-Finally, we will leave a list of prepaid card sites in Japan, with a direct link to detailed information on each card.
+Wondering where to create these prepaid cards online?
+To finish, we will leave a list of prepaid card sites in Japan, with direct links for detailed information about each card.

 - Rakuten Card (Rakuten): https://www.rakuten-card.co.jp/